Shahil3/zkp-auth/README.md

 ## Spring Boot Integration

-You can easily integrate the zkp-auth library into a Spring Boot project by exposing the `AuthServer` logic as an HTTP endpoint.
+You can easily integrate the authlite library into a Spring Boot project by exposing the `AuthServer` logic as an HTTP endpoint.

 ### 1. Add Dependencies

-Make sure your Spring Boot project includes the zkp-auth library, either via JitPack or as a local JAR:
+Make sure your Spring Boot project includes the authlite library, either via JitPack or as a local JAR:

 <details>
 <summary>Example using JitPack</summary>